flutter/website/src/docs/development/tools/android-studio.md

 ![IntelliJ settings keymap]({% asset tools/android-studio/keymap-settings-flutter-plugin.png @path %})

-### Hot reload vs. Full app restart
+### Hot reload vs. hot restart

-Hot Reload works by injecting updated source code files into the running Dart VM (Virtual Machine).
+Hot reload works by injecting updated source code files into the running Dart VM (Virtual Machine).
 This includes not only adding new classes, but also adding methods and fields to existing classes, and changing existing functions.
 A few types of code changes cannot be hot reloaded though:

 * Global variable initializers